-RBI considers itself as a leading corporate and investment bank in Austria and a leading universal credit institution group in CEE.
+RBI considers itself as a leading universal banking group in CEE and corporate and investment bank in Austria.
 It provides financial services to retail and corporate customers, as well as to banks and other institutional clients.
-RBI Group will continue to concentrate its core business activities in the CEE region, which offers structurally higher growth rates than Western Europe and therefore more attractive potential returns.
-Complemented by specialised institutions in Austria, RBI is broadly diversified and also benefits from the opportunities of the Austrian market.
+RBI Group continues to focus on the CEE region, which offers structurally higher growth rates than Western Europe and therefore more attractive potential returns.
+With the specialist institutions it owns in Austria, RBI is broadly diversified and also benefits from the opportunities in the Austrian market.